appsmithorg/appsmith-docs/website/docs/reference/datasources/graphql.md

 ### **Query Settings**

 The Query Settings Pane provides access to properties for the query.
-You can specify the following [settings](/core-concepts/data-access-and-binding/querying-a-database/query-settings)in the **Settings** tab on the Appsmith Query Editor:
+You can specify the following [settings ](/core-concepts/data-access-and-binding/querying-a-database/query-settings)in the **Settings** tab on the Appsmith Query Editor:

 With Appsmith GraphQL integration, it's possible to create apps that seamlessly connect with the database and provide additional flexibility for updating and analyzing data.

-## **Using queries in applications**
+## **Using Queries in Applications**

 Once you have successfully run a Query, you can use it in your application to: